nehanpnair/text-editor/README.md

 This project mimics a text editor and samples different functions (like changing text colors, fonts, word count, etc.) by employing simple and user friendly gui commands.
-The code to this text editor was written in collaboration with [@nehasdixit](https://github.com/nehasdixit) and two other programmers.
+The code to this text editor was written in collaboration with [@nehasdixit](https://github.com/nehasdixit), [@niranjinii](https://github.com/niranjinii), and another other programmer.
 It has been developed entirely in the python programming language using several pre-defined as well as user-defined modules.